course-fish546-2023/sarahtanja-coralRNA/README.md

-# sarahtanja-coralRNAseq
+# sarahtanja-coralRNA
-This repo is for an RNAseq differential gene expression workflow for an independent project on corals
+This repo is for a differential gene expression workflow for an independent project on corals